London Air Travel » British Airways » BA100 »

 This article was published in 2019 in a series on the history of British Airways and its predecessors Imperial Airways, BOAC and BEA.
 You can browse all 100 stories in number order, by theme or by decade.

 BA’s history at London Gatwick can be traced back to the original British Airways which was formed in 1935.

-Whilst both BEA and BOAC had a presence at the airport, it wasn’t until BA acquired British Caledonian in 1988 and Dan-Air in 1992 did BA start to develop Gatwick into a second London hub.
+Whilst both British Airways had a limited presence at the airport in its early years, it wasn’t until BA acquired British Caledonian in 1988 and Dan-Air in 1992 did BA start to develop Gatwick into a second London hub.

 The hub would be based in the new North Terminal, where BA operated the first flight, BA532 to Naples, on 22 March 1988.

 BA transferred many routes to Latin America and Central & East Africa from Heathrow to complement those routes it inherited from British Caledonian.
 By the late 1990s all BA services to Africa, excluding Egypt and South Africa, and all services to the Caribbean and Latin America, excluding Mexico City, were served from Gatwick.

 The aim was for Gatwick’s North Terminal to be “the hub without the hubbub”, as illustrated by this advert produced at great expense in a full replica of the North Terminal at Pinewood Studios.

 BA, in a joint-venture with USAir, launched new routes to Pittsburgh, Baltimore and Charlotte.
 BA also subsequently launched its own services to Pheonix and Denver from Gatwick.

 By the late 1990s profitability at Gatwick was proving elusive.
 The dual London hub strategy wasn’t working.
 The short-haul operation was coming under pressure from low cost airlines.

 Gatwick was to be “de-hubbed” and focus on point-to-point traffic.
 BA began progressively switching long-haul routes back to Heathrow.